CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_0.md

 The primary objectives of this tutorial are:
 1. To analyze the relationship between HOLC grades and the presence of urban greenspace.
 2. To understand how historic policies continue to affect the spatial distribution of environmental amenities.
-3. To visualize the impact of redlining on urban greenspace using Geographic Information Systems (GIS) and statistical analysis tools.
+3. To visualize the impact of redlining on urban greenspace using mapping and statistical analysis tools.

 ## Part 1: Accessing and Visualizing Historic Redlining Data